-In partnership with Paintback, the collection facility in Welshpool still available for residents to dispose of their unused paint and the Town continues to offer residents a free upgrade of their wheelie bins from 240L to 360L to encourage more recycling.
+In partnership with Paintback, the collection facility in Welshpool is still available for residents to dispose of their unused paint and the Town continues to offer residents a free upgrade of their wheelie bins from 240L to 360L to encourage more recycling.

 Four Coffee 'n' Change events were held in the Town to educate and encourage behaviour change covering topics around reducing their consumption and reusing non-biodegradable products.
-Each of these events were sold out with a maximum of four in attendance and included the topics:
+Each of these events were sold out and included the following topics:

-- Ethical Investing
+- · Ethical Investing

 - Beyond Petrol

 - Repair to Re-wear

 - Plastic Free Future

-- 2 waste community information workshops in partnership with Enkel - 782 tonnes of bulk waste collected during twice yearly verge bulk verge collection with a 29% recovery rate diverted from landfill - 1250 tonnes of green waste collected during quarterly verge green collection with a 100% recovery rate from landfill - 3 road sweeps completed across City of South Perth and the Town
+waste community information workshops in partnership with Enkel tonnes of bulk waste collected during twice yearly verge bulk verge collection with a 29% recovery rate diverted from tonnes of green waste collected during quarterly verge green collection with a 100% recovery rate from landfill road sweeps completed across City of South Perth and the Town